wag/finanzausgleich-bern/README.md

  * Include the municipalities of the sections, one section at a time, f.e. clicking a section opens the money strains from the selected section to the newly added municipalities.
 A part of this has been realized, see the 'municipalities' branch.
+ * Add a scale from 0 to ~ 1 Bil. to visualize the sizes without requiring to hover over.
  * Automatically redraw the svg if the window gets resized.